tjcrone/nethack/notes.md

 ## Wands

-A few ice cubes drop from the wand. = wand of cold
+A few ice cubes drop from the wand. = cold
-The bugs on the floor stop moving! = sleep or death ray or nothing = cancellation or undead turning
-The wand unsuccessfully fights your attempt to write! = wand of striking
+The bugs on the floor stop moving! = sleep | death no message = cancellation | undead turning | make invisible The wand unsuccessfully fights your attempt to write! = striking The floor is riddled by bullet holes! = magic missile

 ## Wand of Wishing